spokestack/spokestack.io/content/docs/React Native/tts.md

 })
 ```

-We'll break down what was included in the `synthesize` arguments here, and there's also more details on the [API documentation](https://github.com/spokestack/react-native-spokestack#methods):
+We'll break down what was included in the `synthesize` arguments here; there's even more detail in the [API documentation](https://github.com/spokestack/react-native-spokestack#methods):

 The `input` is simply the string you want to hear synthesized.